foxdonut/seview/README.md

 switch from one virtual DOM library to another, you only need to make changes in **one** place.
 All your view code can remain the same.

+If you are using the [Meiosis pattern](http://meiosis.js.org), `seview` is a great way to further decouple your code from specific libraries.
+Your views become independent of the underlying virtual DOM library API.

 ## Features

 `seview` supports CSS-style selectors in tag names, `{ className: boolean }` for toggling classes,